Housing Assistance for Seniors in New Hampshire

 Section 8 Housing Choice Vouchers (HCV)

-• Reality check: Waitlists open and close.
-Sign up for email alerts from NHHFA and check housing authority websites.
-If you have a disability, ask about reasonable accommodations during the search or lease-up process.
+• If you have a disability, ask about reasonable accommodations during the application, housing search, or lease-up process.

 Public Housing and Elderly/Disabled Housing